Skip to main content

 Tufts was founded on the principle of interdisciplinary studies, where students are encouraged to combine multiple fields of studies in order to understand and conquer complex issues and problems.
 With a strong emphasis on active citizenship and civic engagement, the school fosters an incredible spirit of community through social justice initiatives and public service.

-Tufts is dedicated to being an agent of change in the world, and making sure its students follow the same path.
-In fact, Tufts even offers a Civic Studies major, where students examine theories and practices of citizenship, community engagement, and social change, as well as a Open Civic Semester, where students can take a leave of absence to engage in a civic project or internship related to their field of study.
+Tufts is dedicated to being an agent of change in the world, and to making sure that its students follow the same path.
+In fact, Tufts even offers a Civic Studies co-major, where students examine theories and practices of citizenship, community engagement, and social change, as well as an Open Civic Semester—where students can take a leave of absence to engage in a civic project or internship related to their field of study.

-Outside of just service, Tufts is known for their unique programs that collaborate with other institutions both in and outside of the University.
-Many students opt for combined degree programs which enable them to receive both a bachelor’s and master’s degree from Tufts in a shortened timeframe, the Engineering+ Program combines engineering with other disciplines such as business, liberal arts, and international relations, and the School of the Museum of Fine Arts at Tufts allows students to integrate a fine arts education with their liberal arts foundation.
+Outside of just service, Tufts is known for its unique programs that collaborate with other institutions both within and outside of the university.
+Many students opt for combined degree programs, which enable them to receive both a bachelor’s and master’s degree from Tufts in a shortened timeframe.
+Another unique offering is the School of the Museum of Fine Arts at Tufts, which allows students to integrate a fine arts education with their liberal arts foundations.

 7. Smith College